Party of Free Change: Demise

-Cazimir appeared on the FDSN list of candidates for a Bucharest precinct, and later joined the consolidated pro-Iliescu group, eventually called Social Democratic Party (PSD).
 Writing in 1999, Ștefănescu suggested that Cazimir had never properly explained his own defection: "at some point he dropped his joking with the PLS and transferred toward [the PSD], a party that has led Romania into a position which is not at all joyful."
-Interviewed in 2010, Cazimir explained that his entry into the PSD was a continuation of PLS goals.
+Interviewed in 2010, Cazimir noted that his own entry into the PSD was a continuation of PLS goals.
 Many other members of the PLS were similarly recruited by the PSD.
 They included councilor Duda, whose son, Radu Duda, married Margareta of Romania and became titular royal consort of Romania; this paradox was highlighted in the press, which commented on the PSD's staunch republicanism.
 In a 2003 article, Lucian Gheorghiu suggested that the PSD had "gobbled up" the PSL as a whole in 1996.
 The PLS–PSD continuity was highlighted by journalist Dumitru Tinu, who attended the PSD conference of January 1997, where he reported hearing Cazimir "free-changing clowning" (clovnerii liber-schimbiste), played out in front of a new public.

 Both Pruteanu and Cazimir were elected as PSD parliamentarians in November 2000, but found themselves taking opposite sides on issues such as linguistic protectionism.
 In discussing the issue, Pruteanu noted that Cazimir was still flippant, a man of derizoriu liber-schimbist ("paltry free-change").
 A rump PLS had continued to exist for part of that interval.
 Cornișteanu, who succeeded Cazimir as ad-interim president, argues that he had "betrayed" the party statues, and notes that he was consequently listed as an "abandoned member".
 The group was ultimately disbanded in 1996 when new rules required that any party should have at least 10,000 members, or, according to Cornișteanu, when it could no longer support itself financially.
 Despite publishing a history of the party in 1998, when he was referred to as its "ex-president", Cazimir viewed the PLS as undissolvable.
 According to him, it still technically existed by 2010, because its own statutory clauses encouraged all members to join other parties.